Are Frenchies Hard to Potty Train?

 Pick the Right Time for Potty Training

 According to some studies, French Bulldogs are not quite reliable until they reach the age of 5-6 months.
-During this time period, you should try to train your dog, but don’t be too harsh.
+You should try to train your dog during this time, but don’t be too harsh.

 This approach will certainly create several additional problems for you and your dog.
 Moreover, it would be best to make corrections instead of shouting because shouting won’t help your potty train your Frenchie.